jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence Cinderella dreamed about about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.

 They were distracted from the power of new tools by dark majic.
 As extras, they truly believed their beloved Holy Bible said only Darth King had the right to rule.
+The commoners even accepted paying all the taxes.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other person.
 So, why can't everyone live up to their potential and become player gods?
 Rousseau made the people understand that books, guns, and scientific instruments should liberate extras, who were only in chains for the happiness of con artists.

 The self-proclaimed "divine nobility" didn't like hearing that.
+Especially the idea of paying taxes.
 They declared Rousseau a banquet-pooper, a rule breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why the genius philosopher rented instead of owned.

 It didn't matter.
 The nobility was in the dying days of their Medieval Age ruling philosophy.